"Antibiotics were ultimately my only option for treating my UTI, but in the long term, they were incredibly damaging for my vaginal health."

 “There’s a tendency in healthcare to treat the symptom, not the cause.
 We need a more integrated approach that looks at the whole picture; how contraception, antibiotics, and the vaginal microbiome all interact.”

 This approach requires more than just prescriptions.
-It calls for more research, more personalised care and a shift towards prevention and long-term vaginal health support.
+It calls for more research, more personalised care and a shift towards prevention and long-term health support.

 “In the end, I had my IUD removed for a few different reasons.
 What’s crazy is, I haven’t had a UTI since.
 And without taking antibiotics, I haven’t had thrush either.
 It really makes me realise just how connected everything is.”

-For her, understanding why these infections kept happening was a key turning point.
+For Carrie, understanding why these infections kept happening was a key turning point.
 Learning more about the vaginal microbiome (how it’s impacted by antibiotics, contraception and everyday choices) helped her feel more in control and confident in making changes.

 “We desperately need real research to connect the gaps.
 Education isn’t just about telling us what’s happening, it’s about helping us understand the deeper ‘why’ behind our health challenges."